essexcountycouncil/essex-county-council-digital-manual/Design-system/Elements-and-Components/contents.md

 # {{ page.title }}

-Use contents pages to allow users to navigate between a set of related pages.
+Use contents to allow users to navigate between a set of related pages.

 <nav class="contents" aria-label="Pages in this service">
   <div class="heading"><h2>Contents</h2></div>